ardeshir/docs/rust/Rust_Peer-to_Peer_plan.md

 ### Next Steps

-Following this foundation, the next logical steps based on your design document would be:
+Following this foundation, the next logical steps based on our design would be:

 1.  **Implement Chat with Gossipsub:** Add the `libp2p-gossipsub` behaviour to your `MyBehaviour` struct to enable scalable, topic-based messaging, as recommended for the chat module.
 2.  **Handle NAT Traversal:** Integrate `libp2p-relay` to allow peers behind restrictive NATs to communicate, implementing the concepts from Section 6 of your document.